Karl Anderson: Personal life

-Allegra has four sons with his wife Christine Bui, who he affectionately refers to as his "hot Asian wife".
-The family lives in Fairfield, Ohio.
-Allegra is close friends with Fergal Devitt and Shinsuke Nakamura, whom he first met at the New Japan Pro-Wrestling dojo in Los Angeles.
-He is also close friends with AJ Styles and long time tag team partner Doc Gallows, often referring to the former as "Uncle Allen".
+Allegra has five sons with his wife Christine Bui, to whom he affectionately refers as his "Hot Asian Wife".
+The family lives in Odessa, Florida, having previously lived in Fairfield, Ohio.
+Allegra is close friends with Fergal Devitt (now known as Finn Bálor) and Shinsuke Nakamura, whom he first met at the New Japan Pro-Wrestling dojo in Los Angeles.
+He is also close friends with Allen Jones (best known as AJ Styles) and long time tag team partner Drew Hankinson (best known as Doc Gallows and Luke Gallows), often referring to the former as "Uncle Allen".